 Do what you love

 Often, our habits change while we travel.
 Again, particularly as a travel blogger, I often feel like I should do and see absolutely everything in order to be able to showcase the best bits for you guys.
 But if you aren’t enamoured with the destination you’re visiting, a surefire way to enjoy yourself is to do what you love.

 Can’t get enough of reading?
 Find a friendly cafe where you can enjoy local specialities while you lose yourself in that new thriller.
-Jamie and I have inadvertedly made a tradition out of visiting a cool bookshop in each new place we visit – see Lisbon’s Ler Devagar pictured below – which may not be cool but we love it!
+I’ve inadvertedly made a tradition out of visiting a cool bookshop in each new place I visit – see Lisbon’s Ler Devagar pictured above.
 Shopaholic?
 Check out the local markets, vintage shops and local artisans to connect with a different part of the destination.

 I suppose what I’m basically trying to say is that it’s okay not to adore each and every place you visit.
 It doesn’t make us worse travellers or bad bloggers – we’re just humans.
 And isn’t the beauty of travel how we can seek out places that we feel a connection to, even if they’re on the other side of the world?
 I know for sure that I’ll never stop searching for that.

 Is there a well-known destination that you haven’t liked as much as you expected?
 Tell me why in the comments!